For best experience please turn on javascript and use a modern browser!

 Origin

-The University Forum was established following a recommendation from the Democratisation & Decentralisation Committee to set up a ‘broad-based deliberative forum’.
-After an evaluation of the forum’s first few years (2018-2023) the Executive Board decided that the University Forum will continue in its current form.
+The University Forum was established nearly eight years ago following a recommendation from the Democratisation & Decentralisation Committee to set up a ‘broad-based deliberative forum’.
+After an evaluation of the forum’s first few years (2018-2023), it has taken on its current form.

 Report of the forum meeting 24 April 2025